rapid7/insightappsec-azure-devops-extension/overview.md

 4. Select `Rapid7 InsightAppSec` from the dropdown

-5. Enter the connection name, endpoint URL, and API key accordingly
+5. Enter the connection name, InsightAppSec region, and API key accordingly

 6. Save the connection and ensure it appears in the list of service connections for that project